bigguy345/Naruto-Addon-Template/README.md

 and other advanced **RetroFuturaGradle** features.

 > [!NOTE]
-> RUNS ON JAVA 17.
+> GRADLE JDK RUNS ON JAVA 17.
+> PROJECT JDK RUNS ON JAVA 8.
 >
 >
 > The **Naruto Mod** version publicy released at the time of this repository's creation is **0.3.1-beta**.